ocamllabs/vscode-ocaml-platform/README.md

 # VSCode OCaml Platform

-Visual Studio Code extension for OCaml and relevant tools
+Visual Studio Code extension for OCaml and relevant tools.

 _This plugin is alpha quality.
 Use at your own risk and please report any bugs you encounter._